Role

 KPIs

-The KPI section sits at the top to reflect overall shop health.
-I replaced Etsy’s default “Visits” with "Conversion Rate" to better show how effectively traffic turns into sales, making the metrics more actionable for sellers.
+The KPI section sits at the top to show overall shop health.
+I replaced Etsy’s default “Visits” with "Conversion Rate" because it shows how effectively traffic turns into sales better.

 AI Helper

-The principle was “scannable in under 5 seconds."
-AI should surface quick insights without distracting from urgent tasks.
-I weighed two options: a dedicated AI Insights card that ensures visibility but risks visual noise, and a chatbot that keeps the UI clean but requires more effort and learning curve.
+My goal was to make it “scannable in under 5 seconds."
+AI should surface quick insights without distracting sellers from more urgent tasks.
+I explored two options: a dedicated AI Insights card that ensures visibility but risks visual noise, and a chatbot that keeps the UI clean but requires more effort and learning curve.

-I chose a hybrid approach: a compact AI card with 2-3 smart summaries, plus a “More Insights” button that opens a chatbot for deeper insights on the shop performance or even completing small tasks.
+I ended up with a hybrid approach: 3 smart summaries, and the option to open a chatbot for deeper insights even completing small tasks.
 This keeps AI visible, lightweight, and flexible for both casual and advanced sellers.

 Tasks

-The Tasks section covers core functions: Orders, Inventory, Messages, and Reviews.
+The Tasks section covers the core features: Orders, Inventory, Messages, and Reviews.
 To go beyond raw number and data, I added AI-powered tooltips that offer insights like inventory forecasts or suggested replies.
-This transforms routine management into guided action, helping sellers focus on the right priorities.
+This gives the management more guided tasks, helping sellers prioritize the right things.

-The Insights section adds context behind shop performance, covering Traffic Sources, Buyers, and Ad Spend.
-This section explores different approaches to data visualization: a pie chart highlights traffic sources at a glance, a bar chart compares new vs repeat buyers, and a stacked bar chart breaks down ad spend by channel.
+The Insights section adds context behind shop performance.
+It covers Traffic Sources, Buyers, and Ad Spend.
+This section explores different data visualization: a pie chart highlights traffic sources at a glance, a bar chart compares new vs repeat buyers, and a stacked bar chart breaks down ad spend by channel.

 Insights